- The ADB command not found error can be due to an outdated ADB interface driver.

-Have you ever received ADB command not found error message when you were trying to connect your smartphone to your personal computer?
-This error will prevent you from running developer commands on your phone, but in this article, we’re going to show you how to fix it.
+Have you ever received an ADB command not found error message when you were trying to connect your smartphone to your personal computer?
+This error prevents you from running developer commands on your phone.

 1. Select Media Transfer Protocol on your phone